Eti-Osa: Population

 Eti-Osa Local Government Area has a population of 283,791, which represents 3.11% of the state's population.
 158,858 of the total population are male while the remaining 124,933 are female.

 Geography of Eti-Osa

 The local government area has two normal seasons which are dry and rainy seasons.
-The temperature of the area is 25 degrees centigrade with wind blowing on the averages of 13 km/Hour.
+The temperature of the area is 25 °C with wind blowing at an average of 13 km/h.